Entitled Potential Pet Owner Berates Shelter Volunteer After Learning the Cat They Saw a Year Ago Has Already Been Adopted

 Moreover, fostering resilience and emotional regulation in children can help them handle disappointment and rejection more effectively.
 Studies show that children who learn coping strategies tend to develop healthier emotional responses.
 Encouraging children to express their feelings in constructive ways can help them navigate social situations more successfully.

-The CB should thank the shelter volunteer for not putting them on a permanent "Do not adopt to" list after that conversation.
+The choosing beggar should thank the shelter volunteer for not putting them on a permanent "Do Not Adopt To" list after that conversation.
 Fortunately, Leo was adopted by someone worthy of him instead of this entitled person who doesn't seem to have the characteristics of a good pet owner.

 Strategies for Addressing Entitlement